tjaffri/ml-dev-mac-setup/README.md

 # Machine Learning Dev Mac Setup
 Quick way to consistently set up a new mac with my personal dev preferences for Machine Learning.

+> **_Tested most recently on a MacBook Pro (15-inch, 2017), 2.9 GHz Intel Core i7, with Intel HD Graphics 630 _**

 # Set up OS and Productivity Tools
 1. Unbox and admire your shiny new hardware
 2. Launch app store and download all updates (including upgrading to the latest OS version).
-I assume you are running OSX version macOS High Sierra or later.
-3. Download and install Microsoft Office (or other productivity suite)
+3. Download and install Microsoft Office (or other productivity suite), instructions will vary.
 4. Clean up dock.
 Remove extraneous items and pin Terminal, Outlook, etc.

 # Set up Dev Tools